Marcel Ciolacu: Deputy Prime Minister

-First election to the Chamber presidency
+President of the Chamber of Deputies

 After leaving the Executive, Ciolacu returned to his deputy seat in Parliament.
 Throughout 2018 and the first half of 2019, he stayed out of the spotlight while persisting in the opposition against Dragnea's leadership.
 In October 2018, the press reported an alleged physical altercation in Parliament between Ciolacu and Dragnea, but both denied the claim.

 On 27 May 2019, Liviu Dragnea was convicted of abuse of power and sentenced to three years and six months in prison.
 This vacated his position as President of the Chamber of Deputies and his leadership position in the party.
 Ciolacu emerged once more in the public eye, seeking a path to top party leadership.
 The party's new leader, Viorica Dăncilă, the third prime minister named by Dragnea, was now looking for ways to cement her leadership of the party.
 For this, she sought the support of Ciolacu and other former opponents of Dragnea.
 Ciolacu accepted her offer to sponsor him as president of the Chamber of Deputies, succeeding Dragnea himself.
 On 29 May 2019, Ciolacu was voted the new head of the Chamber.
 However, his election was won only narrowly and with the support of the PSD-breakaway party, PRO Romania, and its member, former Prime Minister Mihai Tudose.

+On 13th November 2021, Ciolacu was elected as speaker for the second and held the position for one and a half year when he became the Prime Minister of Romania.